thirthpatel2-web/cascade-failure-env/README.md

 * Used daily by companies like Meta
 * Simulates real incident response workflows
 * No standard benchmark exists for cascade failure AI agents
+* Enables benchmarking of AI agents in production-like failure scenarios
 ---

 ## 🏆 Highlights